steven-varga/h5cpp-doc/docs/architecture.md

-#### Contiguous Layout and IO Access: continuous layout
+#### Contiguous Layout and IO Access
 The simplest form of IO is to read a dataset entirely into memory, or write it to the disk.
 The upside is to reduce overhead when working with large amount of small size dataset.
 Indeed, when objects are saved in single IO op and no filtering is specified, H5CPP will choose this access pattern.
 The downside of simplicity is lack of filtering.
-This layout is handy for small datasets.

 **Example:** in the simplest case, `h5::write` will open `arma.h5` with write access, then creates a data set with the right dimensions, and commences data transfer.
 ```
 arma::vec V( {1.,2.,3.,4.,5.,6.,7.,8.});